dpteam/Cyberpunk2077_SMTPatcher/README.md

 * Question: Patcher crashing, he is can't found a game exe.

-* Answer: Put file correctly!
+* Answer: Put file in correctly folder which specified in the documentation!

 # What's done